 If your company has already been affected by WannaCry ransomware, the only way to effectively remove it is via the complete wiping of any infected hard drives.
 Once drives have been wiped, files can be recovered from recent backups.

 In order to do this properly, any potentially-vulnerable systems must be powered off to contain the spread of the ransomware.
 Once this has been completed, all security updates should be downloaded before running a full anti-virus scan.
 Your software should be able to detect WannaCry ransomware, as most AV software has now been updated to do so.

 Removal Tool Warning

 There are many sites which claim to offer a tool that will remove the WannaCry ransomware from your company’s systems.
 If considering this route, it’s important to ensure that any site or software from a trusted source.

 Despite WannaCry’s level of destruction, future eradication may be possible if a solution is developed.
 Therefore, you can also choose to keep your encrypted files until such time that a solution becomes available.
 This can be done by keeping a backup copy or drive image of infected locations.

 Professional Data Wiping Services

 If your system has already been infected, one of the best ways to ensure the complete removal of your data is to contact a professional.
 Our team at Absolute IT have developed a unique, market-leading means of erasing data.
-Our mobile data erasure and media destruction vehicle can wipe any type of media, from hard drives to laptops, and server infrastructure to USB keys.
 We use Blancco, a fully certified data erasure software tool, to eliminate all data from networks and media.

 Absolute IT remains committed to the safety of all of the client networks under our care.
 Our full asset reports, data disposal certificate and certificates of destruction will help you to ensure compliance with regulations and give you peace of mind that your media was dealt with properly.